Resignation, dismissal and retirement

 Clause 9.1 – Area School Principals’ Collective Agreement

-Voluntary resignation: other staff
+Voluntary resignation of other staff

-You must give one months’ notice when you resign if you’re covered by either the:
+You must give 1 months’ notice when you resign if you are covered by either the:

-- Kaiarahi i te Reo and Therapists’ employment agreements.
+• kaiarahi i te reo and therapists’ employment agreements.

 This requirement is set out in the collective agreements as follows: